 Highlights - This is the birthplace of alpine mountaineering, neatly tucked beneath the shadow of the famed Matterhorn.
 The legendary village of Zermatt is so much more than just a ski destination; it's also a UNESCO World Heritage Site, a luxury retreat, and a symbol of boldness and freedom.
-Cars are not allowed in the village, so you arrive via train and get around by electric vehicles, carriage, or just enjoy exploring on foot.
+Cars are not allowed in the village, so you arrive via train from Tasch and get around by electric vehicles, carriage, or just enjoy exploring on foot.
+We love walking around town apre ski and in the evening.
 The skiing, exhilarating of course, takes in all the mythic angles of the Matterhorn on slopes that span over into Italy.
 On-mountain dining is always a treat, from authentic Italian dishes to Alpine-inspired cuisine.
 Need a day off from skiing?
 Enjoy your hotel spa, or one of many adventure activities we can arrange.

 Stay and Eat - Our favorite hotels include: Mont Cervin Palace, Hotel Monte Rose, Hotel Schweizerhot Zermatt, and Grand Hotel Zermatterhof.
 How about dining in town?
 From Michelin-starred choices to a cozy fondue chalet, we'll recommend the best of the best to suit your tastes.

 Getting Here: We'll arrange your flight into Geneva International Airport and set you up at one of our favorite lakeside hotels so you can relax before you hit the slopes.
-When you're ready we'll have a private car take you to meet the train to the village.
+When you're ready we'll have a private car take you to meet the train from Tasch to Zermatt.

 South America - Chile and Argentina